Aerial view of industrial wastewater treatment facility with multiple circular tanks and pipes.

 Aerobic and Anaerobic Treatment Differences

-The selection of aerobic and anaerobic treatment of wastewater depends on a large number of factors which include wastewater parameters such as pH, temperature, dissolved oxygen, etc.
+The selection of aerobic and anaerobic treatment of wastewater depends on a large number of factors, including wastewater parameters such as pH, temperature, dissolved oxygen, etc.

 In addition, COD, BOD, treatment duration, effluent quality, microbe quantity, and energy required are also considered.